-Program fees cannot be refunded or credited once a class has met the second week of a session.
-Program fees for sports cannot be credited after the first day of the program or the first day of practice.
+Program fees cannot be credited/refunded after the program has begun.
 Pro-rated fees will be given as credit for illness or injury with a note from a physician.
 If the YMCA cancels a class, a prorated fee will be given as a credit.
 We are unable to issue credit for individual classes missed or cancellations due to weather.
-Credits will be accepted for one year after the date of issue.

 PARTICIPATING IN FREE LAND GROUP EXERCISE CLASSES

 - Please pick up a class pass from the member relations desk.
 Passes will be put out 30 minutes before the start of the class.